MetaBarj0/haskell-ide/README.md

    system is greedy.
 However, once finished, a lot of space is swiped.
 7. Reboot and provision the machine with `vagrant up --provision`
 8. Enter you IDE with : `vagrant ssh`
+9. Within your dev container, several files will be created using template files passed as configuration.
+Those files have the `.dist` extension and are read-only.
+Feel free to modify generated files with values that suit your need (i.e. /home/hsdev/.config/nvim/plugins.vim)

 Note that the very first time you will `vagrant ssh`, you'll have to like coffe or tea, because a lot of things will be built.
 It occurs only once